Tourism (General Provisions) (Jersey) Order 1990

 (i)

-(j) excluding any rooms or apartments offered for occupation exclusively on a self-catering basis, the proportion of bedrooms provided with a private bathroom or shower room, with water closet, serviced with a constant and controllable supply of hot and cold running water, represents not less than 15% of the total number of bedrooms available for resident guests;
+(j) excluding any rooms or apartments offered for occupation exclusively on a self-catering basis, the proportion of bedrooms provided with a private bathroom or shower room with a toilet facility, represents not less than 15% of the total number of bedrooms available for resident guests;

 (k)